marceloclp/bdo-scraper/README.md

 ```

 #### **getName()**
-Returns the name of the item if it exists, otherwise returns null.
+Returns the name of the item if it exists, otherwise returns `null`.
 ```javascript
 item.getName() // => 'Offin Tett's Radiant Staff'
 ```

 #### **getAltName()**
 BDOCodex displays the korean name under the selected language name.
-This returns the korean name if it exists, otherwise returns null.
+This returns the korean name if it exists, otherwise returns `null`.
 ```javascript
 item.getAltName() // => '오핀 테트의 빛 지팡이'
 ```

 #### **getGrade()**
-Returns the grade (color) of the item as a number (but its type is still a string).
+Returns the grade (color) of the item as a `number` (but its type is still a `string`).
 ```javascript
 item.getGrade() // => '3'
 ```

 #### **getIcon()**
-Returns the src for the item's icon if available, otherwise returns null.
+Returns the src for the item's icon if available, otherwise returns `null`.
 You will still need to parse the url depending on the website you are scraping.
 ```javascript
 item.getIcon() // => '/items/new_icon/06_pc_equipitem/00_common/01_weapon/00014486.png'
 ```

 #### **getStats()**
 Returns an object containing the item stats if available.
-If one or all stats are not available, returns the missing properties as null.
+If stats don't exist for this item, return `null`.
 ```javascript
 item.getStats()
 /* => {